The Gruffalo and Tiger Rock

 Conclusion Chessington World of Adventures

-Chessington World of Adventures is the most beautiful of the English Merlin Entertainments theme parks, although not the biggest.
-The park’s portfolio is well balanced and can boast some treasures, including some very special roller coasters like Vampire or Dragon’s Fury.
-The park with its extraordinary ideas has taken advantage of the construction challenges perfectly.
-The integrated zoo provides, as with the Drayton Manor Theme Park or the Tier- und Freizeitpark Thüle, an all-round successful overall package and a very good distribution of visitors within the park.
+Chessington World of Adventures is the prettiest of Merlin Entertainments’ UK theme parks, although not the biggest.
+The park’s portfolio is well-balanced and boasts some real treasures, including some very special rollercoasters such as Vampire and Dragon’s Fury.
+The park, with its extraordinary ideas, has made the most of the constructive constraints.
+The integrated zoo, like Drayton Manor Theme Park or Tier- und Freizeitpark Thüle, provides an all-round successful package and a very good distribution of visitors within the park.

 What is your opinion about the roller coaster Dragon’s Fury?
 Just write it in the comment field below the report or visit our social media channels: